 The Fascist conception of the State is all embracing; outside of it no human or spiritual values can exist, much less have value.
 Thus understood, Fascism, is totalitarian, and the Fascist State – a synthesis and a unity inclusive of all values – interprets, develops, and potentates the whole life of a people (The Doctrine of Fascism, Mussolini).

 Both fascism and socialism seek salvation in an all-embracing political unity, a ‘synthesis inclusive of all values’.
-Fascism glories in power, socialism embraces equality; both seek to build the city of God on earth, until Leviathan comes.
+Fascism glories in power, socialism embraces equality, but both of them seek to build the city of God on earth… until Leviathan comes.

 Of the two, socialism may be the more dangerous for its true nature is buried under a heap of noble sentiments.
 And its vision encompasses not just ‘a people’ but ‘all the people’.
 It seeks to gain power by democratic means rather than with the blunt instrument of force (at least this has been true in the West for the most part since WW2).
 The more democratic the society, the more susceptible it is to socialism’s message of equality.
 Perhaps this explains why politicians on the left are pushing for more universal suffrage that includes prisoners, kids as young sixteen, and people who are not citizens.
 The electoral college will also need to go at some point.
 Everyone must have an equal say.
 Everything should be done properly and democratically.
 But…